Sep 1, 2022

 JAD: It literally grabs onto the nerve and climbs up?

 TIM: It's like hand over hand.
-It might take a few days to go the length of a finger, maybe three weeks to go the length of an entire arm.
+Might take a few days for the length of a finger, maybe three weeks to go the length of an entire arm.

-MONICA MURPHY: It's during that slow climb that we could administer a vaccine and help the body mount an immune response.
+MONICA MURPHY: It's during that slow climb, that we can administer the vaccine and help the body mount an immune response.

 TIM: If you give a person the vaccine before they see symptoms, while the virus is still climbing its way up to the brain, they should be okay.

-JAD: Well, what does the virus do when it gets to the brain?
+JAD: What does the virus do when it gets to the brain?

-TIM: Well, it's very much not known, specifically, what happens in the brain.
+TIM: Well, it's very much not known specifically what happens in the brain.
 It might start shutting parts of your brain down.
-In about 30% of the cases, the muscles might start to kind of get paralyzed.
-It's called “paralytic rabies.”
-Eventually, their entire body will get paralyzed and they might just slump into a coma.
-Or more often, it's that cliché of the rabies death is what actually happens, where people have these like spasms of rage.
+In about 30 percent of the cases, the muscles might start to kind of get paralyzed, that's called paralytic rabies.
+Eventually, their entire body will get paralyzed, and they might just slump into a coma.
+Or more often, it's that cliché of the rabies death is what actually happens, where people have these, like, spasms of rage.

-There are videos online where you can see people in this state.
+TIM: There are videos online, where you can see people in this state.

 MONICA MURPHY: Yeah, YouTube.

-And from the virus' perspective, it's trying to drive its host to be more aggressive, so that it bites somebody else and spreads more virus.
-The other thing that is I find really perverse… is that they will get this fear of water, a really powerful fear of water.
+TIM: People, you know, just screaming and writhing and convulsions.
+From the virus's perspective, it's trying to drive its host to be more aggressive so that it bites somebody else and spreads more virus.
+The other thing that I find really perverse is that they will get this fear of water, a really powerful fear of water.

 MONICA MURPHY: The human victim of rabies tries to drink, wants to drink.